c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 * low-latency and high-throughput communication
 * client streaming or bidirectional streaming

 The foundation of RPC is based on the idea of invoking methods on another process as if they were local methods.
 RPC frameworks provide code generation tools that, based on the provided interfaces, create stub implementations for the client and server that handle binary serialization and network transmission.
 So, when a client calls a remote method with parameters and receives a return value, it *looks* like a local call.
-The RPC framework hides away all the complexity of serializing and network communication.
+RPC frameworks try to hide away all the complexity of serializing and network communication.

-However, in RPC it is impossible to fully avert the intermediate network communication (because *network is unreliable by its nature*) such as:
+However, in RPC it is impossible to fully avert the intermediate network communication (because *network is unreliable by its nature*) because of:

 * network bandwidth is limited so client have to minimize size of parameters and return values
 * network latency exists so client have to use maximum timeouts on method calls
 * network can fail, so client stub can throw an exception
-* network can partially fail, so client have to use retries and servers should be idempotent
+* network can partially fail, so client have to use retries and server should be idempotent

 #### The problem

 When developing an effective RPC framework, developers had to address two primary challenges.
 First, developers needed to ensure efficient cross-platform serialization.
 Solutions, based on textual formats (such as XML, JSON, or YAML), are typically an order of magnitude less efficient than binary formats.
-They require additional computational resources for serialization/deserialization and additional network resources for transmitting larger messages.
+They require additional computational resources for serialization and additional network resources for transmitting larger messages.
 Solutions based on binary formats, often face significant challenges in ensuring portability across different languages ​​and platforms.

 Second, there was an absence of an efficient application-layer network protocol specifically designed for modern inter-service communication.
-The HTTP/1.1 protocol was originally designed to enable browsers to retrieve resources within the hypermedia networks.
+The HTTP/1.1 protocol was originally designed for browsers to retrieve resources within the hypermedia networks.
 It was not designed to support high-speed, bidirectional, full-duplex communication.
 Various workarounds based on this protocol (short and long polling, streaming, webhooks) were inherently inefficient in their utilization of computational and network resources.
-Solutions built on the TCP *transport layer* protocol were overly complex due to the low-level nature of the protocol and the lack of portability across different languages ​​and platforms.
+Solutions built on the TCP transport layer protocol were overly complex due to the low-level nature of the protocol and the lack of portability across different languages ​​and platforms.

 #### The solution

 Since 2001, Google had been developing an internal RPC framework called Stubby.
 It was designed to connect almost all of the internal services both within and across Google data centers.
 Stubby was a high-performance, cross-platform framework built on Protocol Buffers for serialization.

 But only in 2015, with the appearance of the breakthrough HTTP/2 protocol, Google decided to leverage its features in a redesigned version of Stubby.
 References to Google's internal infrastructure were removed from the framework, and the project was redesigned to comply with public open source standards.
 The framework has also been adapted for use in mobile, IoT, and cloud-native applications.
-This revamped version was released as gRPC (which is recursively deciphered as *gRPC Remote Procedure Calls*).
+This revamped version was released as gRPC (which recursively stands for *gRPC Remote Procedure Calls*).

 Today, gRPC remains the primary mechanism for inter-service communication at Google.
 Also, Google offers gRPC interfaces alongside REST interfaces for many of its public services.
 This is because gRPC provides notable performance benefits and supports bidirectional streaming - a feature that is not achievable with traditional REST services.